visualspace/jQTouch/README.md

 See the demo here

-- [Demo](http://bit.ly/beedesk-jqt), The main demo with iPad split-screen support with automatically iPhone adaption.
+- [Demo](http://bit.ly/beedesk-jqt), The main demo with iPad split-screen support with automatically iPhone adaption, iscroll on apple theme.
-- [Demo](http://bit.ly/beedesk-jqt), The most up-to-date integration with iScroll.

 jQTouch